awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 Create a function to display errors and exit.

 .. literalinclude:: example_code/s3/s3_get_bucket_acl.go
-   :lines: 64-67
+   :lines: 69-72
    :language: go

 This example requires one input parameter, the name of the bucket.
-If the name is not supplied, we call the error function and exit.
+If the name is not supplied, call the error function and exit.

 .. literalinclude:: example_code/s3/s3_get_bucket_acl.go
-   :lines: 30-34
+   :lines: 29-33
    :language: go
    :dedent: 4

-Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials, and create a new |S3| service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials*, the region from the shared configuration file *~/.aws/config*, and create a new |S3| service client.

 .. literalinclude:: example_code/s3/s3_get_bucket_acl.go